PiyushPawar17/developing-mind/src/posts/learning-resources/index.md

 spoiler: 'Improve your web development skills'
 ---

-**"From where should I learn X?"** This is the question I get frequently asked by someone who is just getting into a new technology.
+**"From where should I learn X?"**.
+This is the question I get frequently asked by someone who is just getting into a new technology.
 And almost everytime the answer is same.
 Everytime I would go and find a link and share with them.
 So I decided to make this blog to share those links.
 Most of the links here would be related to Front-end development (in React) and few related to Node.js, MongoDB, UI/UX, general Front-end and Back-end development.
 The resources are mostly free to use🎉.

 _Note that these are the tutorials from where I learned something and I think are good to get going.
 You might find other tutorials that you think are better.
 Feel free to learn from them._